Lecture notes on duality and interpolation spaces: Calderón's theorem about duals of complex interpolation spaces

-In keeping with the ``pedantic'' spirit of these notes, we are now going to give a proof of this theorem using the notions and notation of Section \ref {nbd}.
-Of course we are inspired by Calder\'{o}n's beautiful and ingenious proof in \cite{ca} Section 32.1 pp.\ 148--156 and by the similar proof \footnote{ The notation used in \cite{bl} is slightly different from that in \cite{ca}.} presented in \cite{bl} pp.\ 98--101.
-But perhaps in some ways, despite its considerable length, the following proof might be considered simpler.
+\end{rem} Our main goal in this section will be to give an alternative proof of Theorem \ref{crt}.
+In keeping with the ``pedantic'' spirit of these notes, it will use the notions and notation of Section \ref{nbd}.
+Of course we are inspired by Calderón's beautiful and ingenious proof in \cite{ca} Section 32.1 pp.\ 148--156 and by the similar proof \footnote{As already mentioned above, some of the notation used in \cite{bl} is slightly different from that in \cite{ca}.
+In particular, $\overline{\mathcal{F}}\left(X_{0},X_{1}\right)$ is denoted by $\mathcal{G}\left(X_{0},X_{1}\right)$. }presented in \cite{bl} pp.\ 98--101.
+But perhaps in some ways, despite its considerable length, our proof here might be considered to be simpler.